cforlando/cforlando.github.io/index.md

 Join us.
 Don't worry -- there's no commitment here.

+The first easy part is to join our Slack group.
+It's how we communicate most. <script async defer src="https://codefororlando.herokuapp.com/slackin.js"></script>

-We're not at all formal, but we do get together once a month (at least) to [chat about what we're interested in trying, or stuck on, or see a need for.](/2016/02/01/your-first-hacknight/) If you're not sure what to do, just come listen.
+You should come to a meeting, too.
+We get together to [chat about what we're interested in trying, or stuck on, or see a need for.](/2016/02/01/your-first-hacknight/) If you're not sure what to do, just come listen.
 We have [a Meetup group](http://www.meetup.com/Code-For-Orlando/)